maxtepkeev/django-db-parti/README.rst

 * month
 * year

-``partition_column`` - column name, which value will be used to determine which partition record belongs to
+``partition_column`` - column, which value will be used to determine which partition record belongs to

 ModelAdmin settings
 ~~~~~~~~~~~~~~~~~~~